Valencia, Bukidnon: Transportation

 Valencia City is readily accessible by land.
 There are two functional transport terminals in the city.

 Jeepneys from nearby municipalities and barangays, and single motorcycles are available at Valencia City Public Transport Terminal (Old Terminal), located at Poblacion.
 Public utility vehicles in the Old terminal are available for travel to the municipalities of Kadingilan, Kalilangan, Kibawe, Malaybalay City, Maramag, Quezon, San Fernando, and Wao.

-Buses from Cagayan de Oro, General Santos and Davao City are housed in the Integrated Transportation Terminal Complex located at Barangay Bagontaas, approximately three kilometers north from Poblacion.
-Pabama Transport, Rural Transit and Tours, and Super 5 serves the city with their regional routes.
+Buses from Cagayan de Oro, and Davao City are housed in the Integrated Transportation Terminal Complex located at Barangay Bagontaas, approximately three kilometers north from Poblacion.
+Pabama Transport, and Super 5 serves the city with their regional routes.
 There are also numerous provincial buses serving the city.

 Tricycles (locally Motorelas) and private vehicles facilitate the movement of people and goods to and from all places in the city.
 Traveling from Poblacion is mainly by land through all kinds of vehicles.

 Major thoroughfares in the city include Sayre Highway, G. Laviña Avenue (Guinoyuran Road in extension), and Kapalong-Talaingod-Valencia Road.

 Traffic in Poblacion has become a serious problem in the city, especially with the major thoroughfares.
 To reduce congestion of traffic in the city center, Valencia By-pass Road is under construction with its junction in Barangay Mailag.
 The road will have its other end at Musuan, Maramag, Bukidnon.
 The City Government also implemented a one-way traffic scheme on the whole stretch of Quezon and Mabini Street.
 The strict implementation of traffic rules is also observed to promote road safety and order.

 Common traffic choke points, which all intersects Sayre Highway, are the following: Catarata Street junction, G. Laviña Avenue junction, and Batangan Bridge junction (Kapalong-Talaingod-Valencia Road).